weshi/mvp/api/cp/exercise.md

 # Exercise

-Imagine you are developing an add-in as a simplified interface to author document properties for custom fields in SharePoint and a backend system that helps process them.
-After putting specific data into the custom fields via your add-in, a backend process then takes that document and performs some function.
-Here is what your add-ins does:
+Imagine you are developing an add-in that needs to create, update and remove custom document properties.
+For this exercise you will want to write code that:

-1. Shows the user the document properties and allows them to edit specific items.
+1. Adds a custom document property, give it any name and value you like
-1. Allows the user to change specific customer properties.
+2. Updates the custom document property with any value you like
-1. Allows the user to Set those properties on a button click
+3. Removes the custom document property.